r-suzuki/gcor-py/README.md

 # `gcor` library for Python
 A Python implementation of generalized correlation measure.

-**Note that this project is in an early stage of development, so changes may occur frequently.**

 ## Documentation

 Documentation site (user guide and API reference)